Yellow-May/React_Redux_Todo_App_With_Theme_Changer/README.md

 ### Important Take

-I learnt how more about the application of PropsTypes to Style Components
+I learnt more about the application of PropsTypes to Style Components

 ```ts
 const Component = styled.div<{short: boolean}>((props) => ({